LuciferYang/spark/connector/connect/docs/client-connection-string.md

     <td>token</td>
     <td>String</td>
     <td>When this param is set in the URL, it will enable standard
     bearer token authentication using GRPC.
-By default this value is not set.
+By default, this value is not set.
     Setting this value enables SSL.</td>
     <td><pre>token=ABCDEFGH</pre></td>
   </tr>